Thought for the Day – 23 October – Meditations with Antonio Cardinal Bacci (1881-1971)

 St Melito of Sardis (Died c 180) Bishop, Apologist

-“Many indeed are the wondrous happenings of that time: God hanging from a cross, the sun made dark and again flaming out; for it was fitting that creation should mourn with it’s Creator.
-The temple veil rent, blood and water flowing from His side – the one as from a man, the other as from what was above man; the earth shaken, the rocks shattered because of the Rock; the dead risen to bear witness to the final and universal resurrection of the dead.
-The happenings at the sepulcher and after the sepulcher, who can fittingly recount them?
-Yet no-one of them, can be compared, to the miracle of my salvation.
-A few drops of blood renew the whole world and do, for all men, what the rennet does for the milk – joining us and binding us together.”
+“Many indeed are the wondrous happenings of that time: God hanging from a Cross, the sun made dark and again flaming out; for it was fitting, that creation should mourn with its Creator.
+The temple veil rent, Blood and Water flowing from His Side – the one as from a Man, the other as from what was above man; the earth shaken, the rocks shattered because of the Rock; the dead risen to bear witness to the final and universal resurrection of the dead.
+The happenings at the sepulchre and after the sepulchre, who can fittingly recount them?
+Yet not one of them, can be compared, to the Miracle of my Salvation.
+A few drops of Blood renews the whole world and do, for all men, what the rennet does for the milk – joining us and binding us together!”